Refugees’ right to healthcare services

 Persons are not entitled to benefits from Kela during the processing of their asylum application.

 Asylum-seekers may receive benefits from Kela only after they have been granted a residence permit and they are considered to be living in Finland permanently.
-After the asylum-seeker has received a residence permit, they may request inclusion in social security on form Y77 or through e-services.

 A person who has been granted asylum has the right to the same benefits and social security from Kela as other permanent residents of Finland.
 In this case, the person will also receive a Kela Card and a European Health Insurance Card.